Share This Article

 Seek Injunctive Relief

-Once you have exhausted your administrative remedies, you are allowed to file a lawsuit.
+Once you have exhausted your administrative remedies, you are allowed to file a lawsuit, and many people choose to do so with the help of a prisoners' rights attorney who focuses on these complex cases.
 A lawsuit can seek injunctive relief to stop ongoing rights violations and prevent future violations.
+Injunctive relief is a common remedy in civil cases involving constitutional violations in prison settings, where courts can order institutions to stop practices that infringe on prisoners’ rights.

 An injunction is a court order requiring a person or entity to do something or refrain from doing something.
 For example, an injunction might require a correctional facility to stop its officers from using chokeholds as a violation of inmates’ rights in prison under Virginia law.
 Similarly, an injunction might order the prison staff to provide medical care for your serious condition.